-The students should get an in-depth understanding of the conceptual approaches and methods available for valuing firms.
-They should on the one hand understand both the theoretical constructs, assumptions and limitations behind those concepts, but should on the other hand also be capable of implementing them in practical (computer-based) applications.
+The students should get an in-depth understanding of the conceptual approaches and methods available for analysing financial statements, preparing internally consistent pro-forma financial statements and their application for valuing firms.
+They should on the one hand understand both the theoretical constructs, assumptions, and limitations behind those concepts, but should, on the other hand, also be capable to implement them (computer-based) in practice.